 Every year when the PASS Summit community speakers are announced, there is an uproar over the sessions chosen.
 It seems like some individuals think they are entitled to present every year, and some individuals who were chosen would rather that the committee had selected a different one of their sessions.
 But, across the board, “rejected” speakers want to know what they could have done differently.

 This year was possibly the worst ever.
 The biggest controversy was that three of the full day pre-con sessions went to employees of one company, the president of which is on the Executive Committee.
-(Full disclosure: I work for that company and was chosen for a three hour session this year).
+(Full disclosure: At the time of this writing I worked for that company and was chosen for a three hour session).

 I actually served on the Program Committee helping to select the Summit program in 2005 and 2006 and was the program manager in 2007 and 2008.
 (I think I got those years right; it’s been a while!)
 I’m now back on the committee in the “special projects” role as I was in 2009.
 If you look back at the PASSion Awards over the years, you will see that the program managers often get that award.
 I joke that it is a reward to the person whom PASS has abused the most that year.

 The day of this year’s announcement of the program, I proudly posted on Facebook that I had been chosen as a speaker.
 Shortly afterwards, I began seeing discussions there about complaints raised on Twitter.
 I expected that; it always happens, but this year it seemed especially bitter and hateful.
 Since I am rarely on Twitter, and it is so time sensitive, I never actually saw the posts that were being discussed.
 I did, however, read several subsequent blog posts in the days that followed with some great constructive criticism for the organization.